magento/merchdocs/src/shipping/magento-shipping-pre-packaged.md

 ### Additional notes

-- When shipping an order with multiple items that have a packaging assigned, each item will be separated into it’s defined, respective package.
+- When shipping an order with multiple items that have a packaging assigned, each item will be separated into it's defined, respective package.

 - When an order contains multiple of the same item, the packaging logic does not aggregate items into a single package, thus each item will fulfill in a separate package.